wearewiser/backend-dev-test/README.md

 ### Part 1

-The directory --- contains a simple HTML file.
+The directory `part1` contains a simple HTML file.
 The file makes an AJAX request to a server.
 Open the file in Google Chrome and you'll notice that the request fails.
 You do not have access to the server.
-The server endpoint is [http://dev-test.madebywiser.com/part1](http://dev-test.madebywiser.com/part1).
-You're tasked with ensuring that the client code can access the API content at the provided server endpoint.
+The server endpoint is [http://dev-test.madebywiser.com/part1](http://dev-test.madebywiser.com/part1), and is defined in a JavaScript variable called `api_address`.
+You're tasked with ensuring that the client code can access the API content from the provided server endpoint.

 > **Note**: _before starting, feel free to ensure the server is operational by running something similar to the following UNIX command:_